Online, Statewide, and Education Innovation2018-2019

 |AZ Transfer Students complete AGEC-A||Recommended|

-The Bachelor’s in Justice Studies provides online and distance-learning students with a professional, criminal justice-focused education that prepares students to ethically work and lead in the fields of criminal justice and intelligence.
+The BAS in Justice Studies provides online and distance-learning students with a professional, criminal justice-focused education that prepares students to ethically work and lead in the fields of criminal justice and intelligence.
 This BAS degree plan is intended for students who have completed an associate’s degree (or will have completed an associate’s degree by the time they are graduating with their BAS degree) and allows those students to transfer in courses from their associate’s degree program.

-The emphasis in intelligence studies focuses on preparing students to identify, analyze and disseminate intelligence information for the purpose of investigating all forms of criminal activity, including terrorism.
-To ensure students are prepared to work in the current environment, courses also expose students to a variety of contemporary topics in the intelligence field, such as intelligence-led policing, the intelligence process, the promotion of terrorist ideologies through social media, the psychology of terrorism and counterintelligence strategies.
+The emphasis in intelligence studies ensures students develop the ability to identify, collect, process, analyze and disseminate intelligence information for investigating all forms of criminal activity, including terrorism.
+The specialized Intelligence Studies courses are purposefully selected to expose students to a variety of contemporary topics in the intelligence field, such as intelligence-led policing, the intelligence process, the promotion of terrorist ideologies through social media, the psychology of terrorism, and counterintelligence strategies.
 Upon completion of this course of study, students will have the skills to transition into intelligence community professional careers at the local, state or federal level.

 Student Learning Outcomes

 - Effective Writing: Demonstrate the ability to identify scholarly and credible research, and use this information to present logical, written arguments in favor of or in opposition to a position.